-Many types of support groups are available, both online and in person, to help with mental health and substance use concerns.
+Many types of support groups are available, online or in person, to help with mental health and substance use concerns.
 Joining such groups can provide an opportunity to learn how other people are coping, hear their stories, ask questions, talk about personal experiences, and help others.
 Groups can be facilitated by professionals or by members of the group.